 Stone’s triumph is that she enriches her story with grand ideas that funnel into just one: What is most important in this life?”

 “... ambitious and thoroughly absorbing first novel...
 Stone’s ability to create compelling characters is such that each time someone lies, the reader is jolted... full of engaging parallels and paradoxes, the novel is an intricate study of rationality and its mirror image, rationalization… an intricate study of family and tribal loyalty...”

-Hungry Ghost Theater: A Novel
+Hungry Ghost Theater: A Novel by Sarah Stone.
+Ebook

-This is an epub file.
+This is a protected epub file.